emma-farina/emma-farina.github.io/data_story.md

 		<iframe src="./plots/WorldMap1.html" height=550 width=1200></iframe>

 		<p align="justify">As we mentioned before, some cuisines show seasonal trends that are repeated every year.
-We want to capture the underlying information about interest shifts due to the pandemic, regardless of the season, so we decomposed the time series in seasonal component, trend and residuals, as shown in the plot below.
-PROVA 6</p>
+We want to capture the underlying information about interest shifts due to the pandemic, regardless of the season, so we decomposed the time series in seasonal component, trend and residuals, as shown in the plot below.</p>

 		<iframe src="./plots/seasonal_trends.jpeg" width=600 height=400 style="margin: 0 auto; text-align:center"></iframe>